POD Go 1.11 / POD Go Edit 1.11

 - Click the gear at the bottom of the window, then Preferences to check for updates.

 - Log into your Line 6 account.
 A dialog panel appears, reading "An update is available for your POD Go.
 Would you like to update now?"

 - Click "Update now."
 POD Go Edit asks if you want to create a backup of your existing user presets.
 Click "OK" and then "Create Backup."
 Once the backup is completed, click "OK."

 - Carefully read the End User License Agreement (haaa hahaha!) and click "OK."

 - Click "Update."
+While updating, POD Go's display slowly fades to gray.
 Once the update is complete, POD Go restarts automatically.

 Bug Fixes in 1.11

 - POD Go can occasionally freeze on boot up, forcing a restart—FIXED

 - Changing models in the Wah or Volume/Pan categories would automatically engage the block, even when bypassed—FIXED